viktormmarkov/space-dominos-be/Tasks.md

 Tasks to be done

+[] Rules for two people

+[] Convert game lobby to a game

+[] Game lobby - ready player functionality, once *all* players are ready, the game starts

+[] Authentication - add security layer of all whole application

 [x] Persistence - add a db layer for persisting game lobbies

 [x] Crud for game lobbies